 Unguarded bench-type firewood saws pose extreme safety risks and should never be used.

-Fixed guards or safe feeding arrangements must be used to prevent hands or other parts of the body from inadvertently coming into contact with dangerous parts of saws or benches.
+Use fixed guards or safe feeding arrangements to prevent hands or other parts of the body from inadvertently coming into contact with dangerous parts of saws or benches.

 - close-fitting work clothing to avoid entanglement

-- eye and face protection (e.g. goggles, safety glasses, face shields) to guard against wood chips and sawdust
+- eye and face protection such as goggles, safety glasses, face shields to guard against wood chips and sawdust

 - hearing protection

-- hand protection (e.g. gloves or mittens to protect against cuts and abrasions when handling offcuts, and to keep hands warm in cold weather).
+- hand protection such as gloves or mittens to protect against cuts and abrasions when handling offcuts, and to keep hands warm in cold weather.

-- Ensure power cords or cables are protected with a residual current device (RCD) that is regularly tested.
+- protect power cords or cables with a residual current device (RCD) that is regularly tested.

-- Keep saw benches and the surrounding area clear of debris and sawdust build-up.
+- you keep saw benches and the surrounding area clear of debris and sawdust build-up

-- Use sheet metal or mesh guards to fully enclose belts and pulleys.
+- you use sheet metal or mesh guards to fully enclose belts and pulleys

-- Guard power take-off (PTO) drive shafts and belt-driven saws mechanisms to eliminate entanglement and trapping points.
+- you use guard power take-off (PTO) drive shafts and belt-driven saws mechanisms to eliminate entanglement and trapping points

-- A guard should extend at least 50mm beyond the front edge of the saw teeth in the non-cutting position.
+- guards extend at least 50mm beyond the front edge of the saw teeth in the non-cutting position

-- The opening in the guard for the passage of the saw blade should not exceed 50mm (it becomes exposed as a tilting type table is tilted).
+- the opening in the guard for the passage of the saw blade does not exceed 50mm

-- Only the upper quadrant of the saw blade (forward of the vertical centre line) should be exposed during the cutting operation.
+- only the upper quadrant of the saw blade (forward of the vertical centre line) is exposed during the cutting operation

-- For sliding-type tables, a guard enclosing the upper half of the saw blade should form part of the sliding table.
+- on sliding-type tables, a guard enclosing the upper half of the saw blade should form part of the sliding table.